sharky76/zwave-automation-engine/README.md

 calling different scene, or run a service command.
 Service is an external plugin which provides extended commands to the scene actions.
 Look in services/ for some examples Provides easy to use CLI for creation of scenes and managing Z-WAVE network and devices

+Look at Makefile to find out how to build this.
+Requires JSON-C and some others more well known libraries